publikwerker/fortune-cards-client/README.md

 The app uses react-redux on the frontend, mongodb for the database, and uses express and node on the backend.
-Testing was done using enzyme.
+Testing was done using enzyme and jest.

 The deck itself and the associated descriptions are located on the server side, and the frontend shuffles and deals from it.
 Each element on the screen is rendered as a separate component.